muhammetyigit/AirTicketApp/README.md

 - Local data handling with custom models and structures

 ## 🛠 App Highlights
-📋 Form UI: Users fill in flight and passenger details with custom `UITableViewCell`s
+📋 Form UI: Users fill in flight and passenger details with custom `UITableViewCell`
 📅 Flight Date: Custom formatted date from `UIDatePicker`
 🎫 Ticket UI: Stylish ticket-shaped cells for the flight list
 🧠 Singleton Pattern: `TicketManager` (or similar) for centralized data handling